xinyazhang/PuzzleTunnelDiscovery/doc/workflow.md

 ## Preprocessing the Puzzle

-1. Use meshlab to add per-vertex normal to the mesh
+1. ~~Use meshlab to add per-vertex normal to the mesh~~
     + Not necessary for our algorithm.
 This is a limitation from our current pyOSR implementation.
+    + Update: the requirement of vertex normal has been relaxed by `5dc6b81c255145b4aa92ba652c4111db9a198ec3`
 2. Use TetWild to get the delaunay triangulated surface of the input mesh
 3. Use `objautouv` to automatically assign UV coordinates to the mesh vertices
     + Not necessary if the geometry already has UV coordinates

 ## Step 1: Find a solution from the simplified version

-1. Open OMPL GUI and prepare the puzzle visually.
+~~1.
+Open OMPL GUI and prepare the puzzle visually.
     * Note: need to save the configuration to some place
 2. cd `demos/SE3RigidBodyPlanning/`
 3. Create a new source file from the template Alpha-1.0.cpp